midzer/beerbase/content/breweries/middle-ages-brewing/beast-bitter.md

 srm: 0
 upc: 0
 ---
-This special bitter displays the subtle coppery hue of \Old Gold\".
+This special bitter displays the subtle coppery hue of Old Gold".
 It's depth of lingering hop flavor awakens the palate."